 As a pet parent, your biggest concern is your dog’s health.
 However, environmental enemies, such as ticks and fleas, can threaten your dog’s well-being.
 Ticks and fleas not only irritate dogs’ skin, but can also pass on dangerous diseases that could put their lives at risk.
-You might have tried a few different kinds of flea and tick repellent, including chemically-based solutions, some of which have worked, and others that have not.
-Searching for a safe, yet effective natural tick and flea repellent for dogs, can be overwhelming and confusing.
+You might have tried a few different kinds of flea and tick deterrent, including chemically-based solutions, some of which have worked, and others that have not.
+Searching for a safe, yet effective natural tick and flea deterrent for dogs, can be overwhelming and confusing.

 Step One: Know Your Options